-In 2012, Mr. Saxon received an annual base salary in the amount of \$600,000 and is entitled to a salary review each March during the term of his employment agreement.
-In March 2013, Mr. Saxon's salary was increased to \$700,000.
+In March 2013, Mr. Saxon's salary was increased from \$600,000 to \$700,000.
+Mr. Saxon is entitled to a salary review each March during the term of his employment agreement.
 Mr. Saxon is entitled to an annual profit bonus, equal to one percent (1%) of our "profit" for the fiscal year, provided that the annual profit is no less than 75% of the greater of our profit for the preceding calendar year or the base line profit for the year ended December 31, 2009.
 See "Compensation Discussion and Analysis - Executive Compensation - Bonus" for further details regarding the calculation of Mr. Saxon's bonus.
-Pursuant to the March 22, 2013 amendment to his employment agreement, on a going forward basis, "profit" will no longer include gains or losses on life settlement contracts (exclusive of non-controlling interest, net of tax).
+Pursuant to the March 22, 2013 amendment to his employment agreement, "profit" no longer includes gains or losses on life settlement contracts (exclusive of non-controlling interest, net of tax).